Generating Synthetic Computed Tomography for Radiotherapy: SynthRAD2023 Challenge Report: Supplementary Document A: Participant methods

 \subsection{Breizh-CT (task 1 \& 2)}

 BreizhCT participated in both tasks using a pix2pix model \citep{pix2pix2017} with a six-block residual network \citep{he2016deep} generator and a patchGAN discriminator \citep{pix2pix2017}.
 Tasks 1 and 2 utilized a 2D and 3D patch-based model, respectively, and two separate models were trained for the brain and pelvic regions.
 The loss function combined the cGAN loss \citep{mirza2014conditional} and a custom perceptual loss \citep{johnson2016perceptual} using the ConvNext-tiny architecture \citep{Liu_2022_CVPR} pre-trained on ImageNet.
 The perceptual loss consisted of a style term and a content term, and for both tasks, the style term was computed by comparing sCT and CT; for task 2, the content term was also computed by comparing sCT and CBCT.
+The perceptual loss leveraged paired training data but without direct voxel-wise supervision between sCT and CT to avoid registration inaccuracies.
 Preprocessing involved adjusting CBCT intensities using histogram matching with the ground CT during training and the CT from the training set with the highest mutual information during testing.
 (CB)CT intensities were clipped to $[-1024, 3000]$ HU and divided by 1000, and MRI intensities were clipped to [0, 2000] and divided by 1000.
 No data augmentation was applied.
 The model input sizes for task 1 were 2D patches of $224\times224$ pixels for the pelvis and $168\times168$ pixels for the brain, and the input sizes for task 2 were 3D patches of $32\times224\times224$ voxels for the pelvis and $66\times168\times168$ for the brain.
 For training and testing, patches were selected with a stride equal half the patch.
 Postprocessing involved taking the median of overlapping regions, reverting preprocessing steps, and clipping to $[-1024,3000]$.
 The models were trained for 200 epochs using the AdamW optimizer with a constant learning rate of $1\mathrm{e}-4$.
 The epoch with the best validation MAE was selected for inference.